BeckBioHub/MicrobiomeAnalysis/README.md

 ```
 - Build a phyloseq object from TSVs (OTU table, taxonomy, metadata)

-- Rarefaction and plotting of sample counts
+- rarefractioning and plotting of sample counts

 - QC & filtering (depth + prevalence)